The effect of Landau-Zener dynamics on phonon lasing

 So far, we discussed dynamical back-action effects for parameters where the mechanical frequency is larger than the optical splitting, $\Omega>2g$ {[}Fig.~\ref{fig:opt_damping_Afixed},\ref{fig:attractor_Omega_gg_g}{]}.
 In general, the parameter space can be subdivided as shown in Fig.~\ref{fig:Further_regimes}a.

 Multimode dynamics that goes beyond the standard scenario \cite{Marquardt2006Dynamical-Multi,Ludwig2008The-optomechani} can only be observed if the photon lifetime inside the cavity is larger than the timescale for photons to tunnel between modes, $2g>\kappa$ (colored region, Fig.~\ref{fig:Further_regimes}a).
 Otherwise, photons inserted into the left mode decay before the second mode affects the dynamics and we recover the standard results \cite{Marquardt2006Dynamical-Multi,Ludwig2008The-optomechani}.
 Within the new region (colored in Fig.~\ref{fig:Further_regimes}a), the most interesting regime is where mechanical sidebands can in fact be resolved, i.e. $\kappa<\Omega$.

 Above, we had focussed on the sector $2g<\Omega$ within this regime.
 Now Fig.~\ref{fig:Further_regimes}b displays $\Gamma_{opt}$ in the opposite sector where $2g>\Omega$.
+This is important, as experimental setups will presumably first detect the effects described here in that regime (see our discussion on experimental parameters below).

-Here, several mechanical sidebands lie within the avoided crossing.
+When $2g>\Omega$, several mechanical sidebands lie within the avoided crossing.
 With respect to self-induced mechanical oscillations, these sidebands and their interaction yield an intricate web of multistable attractors, see Fig.~\ref{fig:Further_regimes}c.

-The global asymptotics of these structures (green lines) can be found from the quasistatic approximation, i.e. from the time-averaged transition frequency: $\Delta_{L}=2\langle\omega_{+}(t)\rangle=4\sqrt{g^{2}+\bar{A}^{2}}E(\pi/2,k)/\pi$, where $k=\sqrt{\bar{A}^{2}/\left(g^{2}+\bar{A}^{2}\right)}$ and $E(\frac{\pi}{2},k)$ is the complete elliptic integral of the second kind.
+Provided the setup is sideband-resolved (i.e. $\kappa<\Omega$), then one can imagine that during one cycle of oscillation the optical field accumulates a phase that is the time-integral over the (changing) instantaneous optical frequency $\omega_{+}(t)$.
+Since $\kappa<\Omega$, the driving laser field will actually see an effective optical frequency which is the time-average of $\omega_{+}(t)$.
+This picture immediately suggests that the intracavity power (and all effects on the nonlinear dynamics) will be largest when the laser is in resonance with that time-averaged frequency.
+Therefore, the global asymptotics of these resonant structures (green lines in the attractor diagram, Fig.~\ref{fig:Further_regimes}c) can be found from the condition: $\Delta_{L}=2\langle\omega_{+}(t)\rangle=4\sqrt{g^{2}+\bar{A}^{2}}E(\pi/2,k)/\pi$, where $k=\sqrt{\bar{A}^{2}/\left(g^{2}+\bar{A}^{2}\right)}$ and $E(\frac{\pi}{2},k)$ turns out to be the complete elliptic integral of the second kind.

+Apart from these asymptotes, the attractor diagram in that regime is dominated by sidebands which are removed from these asymptotic lines by integer multiples of $\Omega$, corresponding to multi-phonon absorption/emission.